grafana/alloy/docs/sources/reference/components/otelcol.exporter.loadbalancing.md

 The `routing_key` attribute determines how to route signals across endpoints.
 Its value could be one of the following:
 * `"service"`: spans with the same `service.name` will be exported to the same backend.
-This is useful when using processors like the span metrics, so all spans for each service are sent to consistent Agent instances for metric collection.
-Otherwise, metrics for the same services would be sent to different Agents, making aggregations inaccurate.
+This is useful when using processors like the span metrics, so all spans for each service are sent to consistent {{< param "PRODUCT_NAME" >}} instances for metric collection.
+Otherwise, metrics for the same services would be sent to different instances, making aggregations inaccurate.
 * `"traceID"`: spans belonging to the same traceID will be exported to the same backend.

 ## Blocks